setu-standards/documentation/app/docs/API Specification/identifiers.md

 # Handling identifiers

-When it comes to the exchange of planning messages, multiple identifiers come into play.
+When it comes to the exchange of purchase to pay and planning messages, multiple identifiers come into play.
 This documentation page will walk you through the IDs and specify their functions.
 The following ID are taken into account:

-1. A resource identifier for the (request) messages assigned by the API server for planning constraints, planning requests and planning assignments
+1. A resource identifier for the (request) messages assigned by the API server for Purchase to Pay and Planning & Scheduling messages.
-2. The document ID included in the message body itself
+2. The document ID included in the message request body itself
 3. An identifier used to reference a specific line in a particular message

 ## 1. Resource identifiers